git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 Event Details: https://www.tibco.com/events/breakfast-club-data-tibco-cloud-integration-virtual-workshop

 ## Workshop Overview
 During this COVID crisis, a lot of storefronts are closed.
 Retailers are increasingly trying to manage sales through their websites to compensate.
 For a customer like myself, I would love to have an experience that is truly exceptional.
-So, how can a retailer provide that excellent customer experience and that too a very short span of time?
+So, how can a retailer change their established business process to provide an excellent customer experience and that too in a very short span of time?
 ### What can the retailer can do ?
 They can 'automatically' waive the shipping fees for their loyal customers !
 Helps customers save time (for contacting customer service via phone or chat) as well as, literally save money !